-Self-Directed Studies Requirement of Jungian and Archetypal Studies specialization of depth psychology.
+Self-Directed Studies Requirement of Jungian and Archetypal Studies specialization

+The purpose of Self-Directed Studies is to allow students to explore areas of interest in depth psychology outside the boundaries of the curriculum.
+This may take the form of attending conferences, workshops, lectures, and/or seminars; engaging with an analyst or other practitioner/s for personal therapy or healing work; or seeking training in a modality that augments their practice of depth psychology.
 Students must complete a total of 30 hours and submit a reflective paper; this may occur anytime during the course of the program, and is required for the awarding of the Ph.D.
 All hours must be pre-approved through discussion with the program's Self-Directed Studies Coordinator.
 Students and faculty are asked to be mindful of Pacifica's multiple relationship policy when scheduling Self-Directed Studies.